jpclipffel/m42pl-core/docs/sphinx/overview/mains.rst

 Action class anatomy
 --------------------

-An *action* class is a functor which implements two methods:
+An *action* class is a functor which implements at least two methods:

 .. code-block:: Python

     def __init__(self, *args, **kwargs) -> None:
-        """Initializes the class and its parrent(s) class(es).
+        """Initializes the class and its parent(s) class(es).
         """

 .. code-block:: Python